wp-plugins/content-table/readme.txt

 You only have to insert the shortcode [toc] in your post to display the table of content.

 Please note that you can also configure a text to be inserted before the title of you post such as Chapter or Section with numbers.

-It is stressed that the first level taken in account is "Title 2".

 Plugin developped from the orginal plugin Toc for Wordpress.